andychase/gab/extensions/howto.md

 1. Make directory titled with a category & name.
 Example: theme_silicone
 2. Make php file inside directory with the same name as that directory.
 Example: theme_silicone.php
-3. Add gab api calls that extend gab.
+3. Add gab api calls in that file to extend gab.

 ## Categories